henrysdev/haystack/haystack/README.md

 &nbsp;&nbsp;Path to the output location where the original file will be reassembled.

 #### Examples
-Reassemble using a password prompt for decryption.
+Reassemble original file using a password prompt for decryption.
 ```
 haystack reassemble --in path/to/frags_dir/ --out path/to/reassem_dir/
 ```
-Reassemble using a keyfile for decryption.
+Reassemble original file using a keyfile for decryption.
 ```
 haystack reassemble --in path/to/frags_dir/ --keyfile path/to/keyfile --out path/to/reassem_dir/